wickandbergamot/wickandbergamot/docs/src/running-validator/validator-reqs.md

 ## GPU Requirements

 CUDA is required to make use of the GPU on your system.
-The provided Safecoin release binaries are built on Ubuntu 20.04 with [CUDA Toolkit 10.1 update 1](https://developer.nvidia.com/cuda-toolkit-archive).
+The provided wickandbergamot release binaries are built on Ubuntu 20.04 with [CUDA Toolkit 10.1 update 1](https://developer.nvidia.com/cuda-toolkit-archive).
 If your machine is using a different CUDA version then you will need to rebuild from source.